Back to the basics: rethinking your fundraising strategy

 - Refer to each recipient by name, instead of “valued donor” or the like.

 - Thank donors for their specific gifts (i.e., “your gift of $X on X/X/XX”).

 - It’s okay to use templates.
 Just don’t forget to customize them for each donor.

 - Consider asking each donor their preferred communication method and then honor it!

 When you treat each and every donor like a human being whom you appreciate endlessly, you can start building lifelong donor relationships with your organization’s dedicated supporters.

-Although it might seem overwhelming, rethinking your nonprofit fundraising strategy can be a great opportunity to analyze your current nonprofit operations and look for areas in need of improvement.
+Although it might seem overwhelming, rethinking your fundraising strategy can be a great opportunity to analyze your current nonprofit operations and look for areas in need of improvement.
 After all, the world around us is constantly changing, so we have to be able to adapt.
 Good luck!